Factorization of Finite Cyclic Group $\Bbb Z_{(pqr)^2}$: Szab\'{o} Pairs and Full Tiling Structures: Introduction

 \subsection{Contents}

 The remainder of this paper is organized as follows.

 In Section~\ref{section2}, we introduce the necessary notation and recall basic properties of cyclotomic polynomials and division sets.
-Then, we provide some average properties for sets $A$ and $B$ (Proposition \ref{average}).
-And then, after some technical results on the division sets of $A$ and $B$, we describe the structure of $B$ under the assumption $1 \notin \mathrm{Div}(B)$ (Proposition \ref{PQR-type-0} and Corollary~\ref{PQR-B-type}).
-The section concludes with Proposition~\ref{sec456-prop}, whose three statements serve as key ingredients for proving the main theorem, these will be established in Sections~\ref{section4}, \ref{section5}, and~\ref{section6}, respectively.
+We then establish some properties on average over the sets $A$ and $B$ (Proposition \ref{average}), followed by the presentation of Conditions (C0)--(C3).
+After some technical results on the approximate structure of $A$ (Proposition \ref{lem-sec-5-3-01}), we prove that Conditions (C1)--(C3) together imply Condition (C0) (Corollary \ref{lem-diva-trans}).
+This implication allows us to characterize the structure of the set $B$ under the assumption $1 \notin \mathrm{Div}(B)$ (Proposition \ref{PQR-type-0} and Corollary~\ref{PQR-B-type}).
+The section concludes with Proposition~\ref{sec456-prop}, which contains three statements verifying the validity of Conditions (C1)--(C3) while the detailed proofs of those statements are postponed to Sections~\ref{section4}, \ref{section5}, and \ref{section6}, respectively.

-In Section~\ref{section3-0}, we first study the sets $A$ and $B$ and their division sets under the assumption $1 \notin \mathrm{Div}(B)$, together with some additional conditions, and show that certain periodic subsets of $B$ possess local translation properties (Lemmas~\ref{lem-add-sec3.2+1}--\ref{PQR-B-trans-new}).
-Then, we prove the main theorem (Theorem~\ref{Main-0}) by verifying that $A$ and $B$ satisfy Definition~\ref{Szabo-type}, provided Proposition~\ref{sec456-prop} holds.
+In Section~\ref{section3-0}, we first examine the sets $A$ and $B$ and their division sets under the assumption $1 \notin \mathrm{Div}(B)$, together with Condition (C0).
+We then show that certain periodic subsets of $B$ exhibits local translation properties (Lemmas~\ref{lem-add-sec3.2+1}--\ref{PQR-B-trans-new}).
+Based on these results, we establish the main theorem (Theorem~\ref{Main-0}) by verifying that $A$ and $B$ satisfy Definition~\ref{Szabo-type}, provided that Proposition~\ref{sec456-prop} holds.